-The Nominating and Governance Committee has nominated 11 candidates for election as Trustees of the TIAA Board.
+The Nominating and Governance Committee has nominated 14 candidates for election as Trustees of the TIAA Board.
 All candidates are currently members of the TIAA Board and will serve a one-year term if elected.
-The chart below highlights the composition of the nominated candidates.
+Note: Effective 2022, Nasdaq requires enhanced disclosures from its listed companies, under the Nasdaq Board Diversity Rule.
+Although TIAA is not listed on Nasdaq, the Company publicly supported the rule, and the TIAA Board has elected to voluntarily disclose information about the TIAA Board as required by the rule.